Find Trade Colleges

 The states with the most job growth for Fire Inspector are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

-Fire Inspector Salary
+Salary for a Fire Inspector

-The salary for Fire Inspectors ranges between about $36,400 and $95,330 a year.
+The typical yearly salary for Fire Inspectors is somewhere between $36,400 and $95,330.

 undefined